yl-labs/yl-labs.github.io/_posts/2025-03-18-red-reaming-havoc-c2.md

 [*] BOF execution completed
 ```

 As you can see, this time, we were able to successfully run mimikatz completely in memory as well as obtain its output.
-We provided the XOR key, the entry memory address and the arguments to `perun` to ensure successful execution.
-If you look closely at the arguments we specified, you will notice an empty space before the "coffee" keyword.
+We provided the *XOR key*, the *entry memory address* and the *arguments* to `perun` to ensure successful execution.
+If you look closely at the arguments we specified, you will notice an empty space before the "*coffee*" keyword.
 This is **intentional**.

 If this additional space isn't added, here's how the results will look like.